fititnt/ap-application-load-balancer/alb-internals.md

 may be useful (TL;DR: _the HAproxy part_), but we try to provide good defaults so maybe you could ignore HAProxy if it just works for you.

-## FAQ

-- _How much overhead of RAM and CPU a server with AP-ALB have compared with alternative NameOfAlternative?_
-  - **The overhead of HAProxy and OpenResty is low.
-Trust me.**
-- _AP-ALB is mean to be installed just only _on frontend servers_ that are exposed to public IPs and then access internal servers?_
-  - **This use is just one of the cases**  (and the most intuitive compared to cloud ALBs)
-  - **BUT you can also have, as example, both**
-    - **all-in-one (BothApplication/Network Load Balancer and some PHP/Python/Java/Etc servers) on a single machine or**
-    - **put AP-ALB servers behind AP-ALB servers.**
-- _If AP-ALB could be installed "on everyting" it means even on database servers?_
-  - **If you are both your application server and database server are on same host, yes**
-  - **But if you have to choose betwen put a network load balancer (the HAProxy) or on the database(s) server(s) or on the application server(s) (the ones running PHP/Python/NodeJS/Java/Etc) put on you application servers.**

 ## Directory structures

 ### Internal usage of ALB